-Sweet potatoes, also known “yams”, are starchy root vegetables with a high nutritional value.
+Sweet potatoes, also known as “yams”, are starchy root vegetables with a high nutritional value.
 They come in a variety of sizes and colors and are grown worldwide.
 Sweet potatoes are a great source of fiber, vitamins, and minerals.
-They provide a number of health benefits not only for you, but for your dog.
+They provide numerous health benefits not only for you, but for your dog.
 They can be safely included in your dog's diet, but not on a daily basis.

 Are sweet potatoes safe for dogs?

 Sweet potatoes can be included as a healthy source of carbohydrates in your dog's diet.
-In fact, sweet potatoes are a common ingredient in most commercial dog food.
+In fact, sweet potatoes are a common ingredient in many commercial dog foods.
 However, you should offer them to your dog occasionally and in moderation since sweet potatoes are high in carbohydrates and can spike blood sugar levels in some dogs.

-In the following sections, we will explain the benefits of sweet potatoes for dogs and how to properly incorporate them in their diet.
+In the following sections, we will explain the benefits of sweet potatoes for dogs and how to properly incorporate them into their diet.
+It's essential to ensure that your dog's diet remains balanced and doesn't rely heavily on any single food source.

 Benefits of sweet potatoes for dogs